worlding/worlding.github.io/_posts/2017-03-12-Notes-on-Eugenics-in-Australia.md

 ---
 Diana Wyndham, 1996, http://www.kooriweb.org/foley/resources/AEK1201/eugenics/eugenics1.pdf

 > Eugenics plays an important role in the history of white settlement in Australia.
-For example, a proposal which woudl later have been considered eugenic was suggested by Governor Arthur Phillip within the first five years of settlement.
+For example, a proposal which would later have been considered eugenic was suggested by Governor Arthur Phillip within the first five years of settlement.
 He wrote 'as I would not wish convicts to lay the foundation of an empire, I think they should ever remain separated from the garrison, and other settlers that may come from Europe and nto be allowed to mix with them, even after the seven or fourteen years from which they are transported my be expired'. p3

 > In Britain, from the 1780s, dreams of progress fuelled the industrial revolution.
 After witnessing the material improvments which machines had facilitated, it is not surprising that in the 20th century some people dreamt of producing better people or even entertained fantasies of human perfectibility. p.4